• Skip to main content

 Drinks

-Drinks are also a must for every bonfire.
+Drinks are also a must on every bonfire checklist.
 And if you contribute to the “drink inventory,” you’ll make many people, including the host, happy.

 It’s important to remember that both adults and children can attend a bonfire party, so you must make sure you bring drinks for both groups.